 C:\Program Files (x86)\Microsoft IoT” If it isn’t listed then it is probably not connected to network correctly.

 Once you have verified the device is active just use the IP that was on the Pi screen earlier in the browser.
 Also include the port 8080 at the of your IP address.
-For example,
+For example, mine is

 This will load up a device portal that contains configuration options & advanced diagnostic tools.
 These will help you be able to both troubleshoot and see real time performance of the Pi in action.